 Data is a physical signal or signal element created or perceived by an actor.

-It is mappable to a language (V&G) by an actor.
+It is mappable to a language (vocabulary and grammar) by an actor.

 All models and descriptions (mental, oral, hand-written and digital) are physical data forms.